Azure-Samples/java-on-aca/cleanup.md

 ---
-title: Clean up resources
+title: Clean up lab resources
 layout: home
 nav_order: 90
 ---

-# Cleanup
+# Clean up lab resources
 {: .no_toc }

-If you're not going to continue to use this lab environment, run the following command to delete the resource group along with all the resources created in this lab.
+If you're finished with the resources that you created for these labs, clean up your lab environment by deleting them and the resource group that contains them.

-1. (Optional) Clean up the Azure OpenAI instance
+1. Clean up the Azure OpenAI Service instance (optional).

-   In the previous [Lab 5]({% link docs/05_lab_openai/05_openlab_openai_aca.md %}), create a new OpenAI instance is optional.
-If you created a new Azure OpenAI instance in that lab, delete it.
-Or just ignore this step.
+   If you completed the optional [Lab 5]({% link docs/05_lab_openai/05_openlab_openai_aca.md %}), you created a new Azure OpenAI instance.
+Use the following command to delete it before you delete any other resources.
+If you didn't complete Lab 5, you can ignore this step.

-   - delete the Azure OpenAI instance with module deployments

      ```bash
      az cognitiveservices account delete -g $RESOURCE_GROUP -n $OPEN_AI_SERVICE_NAME
      ```

-1. Delete the resource group with all the resources
+1. Delete the resource group that you created for these labs, along with any resources that it contains.

    ```bash
    az group delete --name $RESOURCE_GROUP --yes --no-wait